Contrastive Learning for Lane Detection via cross-similarity: Methodology

-We take lanes as objects with strong shape priors, which follow a solid pattern and may occasionally become invisible in some random parts.
-Through our empirical studies, we have found that masking certain areas of the input image and training the encoder to predict those specific parts can be a beneficial method for training the lane detection backbone to predict occluded or missing lane segments.
-As a result, we employ this technique by masking the input image to generate a second view utilized by the contrastive learning method.
-Below, we will give you a thorough explanation of the masking that we utilized.
+We consider lanes as objects with strong shape priors, adhering to a consistent pattern, yet occasionally exhibiting invisibility in random sections.
+Empirical studies have shown that masking specific areas of the input image and training the encoder to predict those parts can be a beneficial method for teaching the lane detection backbone to predict occluded or missing lane segments.
+Consequently, we adopt this technique by masking the input image to generate a second view, which is then employed by the contrastive learning method.
+Below, we provide a comprehensive explanation of the masking that we employed.

-Local feature CLs warp applied data augmentations on features to locate corresponding features of corresponding pixels within the original image.
+In local feature CL, after extracting features, the method wraps back augmentations to position the features in their original location on the image.
+This technique enables a direct comparison between the extracted local features and their original counterparts.
+Such a comparison is essential for learning the variations among features from different segments of the same image, thereby enhancing the method's efficacy in feature analysis and interpretation.
 When using masking, it is not possible to warp areas that have been masked, as no features are extracted from those sections.
-Our proposal involves a crucial step to overcome the aforementioned difficulty - improving the extracted feature maps with \texttt{cross-similarity} information.
+Our proposal method involves a crucial step to overcome the aforementioned difficulty - enhancing the extracted feature maps with \texttt{cross-similarity} information.
 This module calculates the similarity between each patch of the feature map from the original image, denoted as $\mathcal{F}({\mathcal{I}}_P)$, and all patches from the feature map of the masked image, denoted as $\{\forall p \in P: \mathcal{F}({\mathcal{M}}({\mathcal{I}}_p)\}$.
 It also compares each patch of the feature map from the masked image, $\mathcal{F}({\mathcal{M}}({\mathcal{I}}_p)\}$, to all patches from the feature map of the original image, denoted as $\{\forall p \in P: \mathcal{F}({\mathcal{I}}_p\})$.

 Through \texttt{cross-similarity}, each patch $\mathcal{F}(\mathcal{I}_P)$ has the ability to interact with all the patches in the cross-view, thereby maintaining the positional information of the patches. \texttt{cross-similarity} allows for the use of the local feature CL on masked images.
-This is accomplished by sharing information from each patch with all the other patches in the cross-view, particularly the corresponding patch.
-Following we provide a comprehensive explanation of the \texttt{cross-similarity} concept.
+This is done by sharing information from each patch with all the other patches in the cross-view, particularly the corresponding patch.
+We provide a comprehensive explanation of the \texttt{cross-similarity}.